Imkehim/expedia-march-2019/README.md

 The Charity Code Your Future wants to be able to track student activity on their Slack workspace.

-## This App scrapes the conversation.histories API
+## This App is set up to scrape the following APIs

+`conversations.histories` to get all messages in a channel `conversations.members` to get all member ids in that channel `users.info` to cross reference the user details when feeding in a member's id.

-It will be able to scrape other APIs too – for this the base URL needs to be edited to contain the method name for the api in question.
+It can be adjusted to scrape other APIs too – for this the base URL needs to be edited to contain the method name for the api in question.
 (Please note different APIs ask for different Ids.
 Histories wants the channel id.
-Others may ask for user Ids)
+Others may ask for user Ids).
+See below for more details.

-Workspace tokens are kept local as Environment variable, which need to be set in your ide.
+Workspace tokens are kept local as Environment variable, which need to be set on your local machine.
 Once a frontend is implemented these can be queried when logging in.

 ### Currently

-The app is able to get raw json from the api and extract the meaningful data from the json string and store these as a POJO.
+The app is able to get raw json from the api and extract meaningful data from the json string and store these as a POJO.

 ### Future